 Recertification: Pool Operator 2 remains current for 24 months from date of certification.
-Pool Operators recertify by attending a Pool Operator 2 Recertification course.
+Pool Operator 2 is recertified by successfully completing a Pool Operator 2 Recertification course.

 Fees: The Lifesaving Society exam fee applies to successful and unsuccessful candidates alike.